TheDragonCode/laravel-cache/README.md

 ## Installation

-To get the latest version of `Laravel Cache`, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Smart Cache`, simply require the project using [Composer](https://getcomposer.org):

 ```bash
 $ composer require dragon-code/laravel-cache